arrangabriel/IT1901-project-gr23/project-workflow.md

 # Planning

-Immediately after deciding on what the project should be, and getting some user stories to get a better understanding of the needs that would have to be met, the group sat down to brainstorm how the project should be structured.
+Immediately after deciding on what the project should be, and creating some user stories to get a better understanding of the needs that would have to be met, the group sat down to brainstorm how the project should be structured.
 This included the inclusion of a separate persistency module, and that it would be the persistency module that depended on the core module and not the other way around.
 These early discussions have shaped everything coming after, like the